This page was updated on the 29 March 2021

 The simple precaution of washing hands for twenty seconds, or using hand sanitiser (when hand washing facilities are unavailable), as frequently as possible should now be intrinsic in every activity.
 Face coverings are not mandatory in in many cases (except for Vets) but should be used a good practice in any indoor environments where employees are unavoidably mixing with members of the public.

-All non-essential trips to vets should be avoided.
 If your pet needs urgent treatment, you may take them, but you should phone your vet first for advice.

 Walking some else's dog